hexagoncircle/ryan-mulligan-dev/src/blog/migrating-to-11ty.md

 I have often wanted to write small articles around front-end techniques that have been helpful for me and share them with the community.
 It will also be nice to have a space where I can look up solutions I've since forgotten.
 I haven't been compelled to set up that space until now.
 The desire to mess around with 11ty gave me the push I needed.

-Be on the look out for small snippets and chunks of thoughts.
+Be on the lookout for small snippets and chunks of thoughts.
 Looking forward to sharing with you all and getting feedback on improvements or alternatives.